 They will be removed from the Program students who do not meet the standards and deadlines established in this Regulation and in the Student Guide (complementing this Regulation) or:

-- Do not obtain approval, even after possible recovery exams, in at least 7 of the 11 compulsory subjects of the formation cycle;
+- Do not obtain approval in at least 7 of the 11 compulsory subjects of the formation cycle;

-- Failed twice in any of the 11 compulsory subjects of the formation cycle;
+- Failed twice in a row in any of the 11 compulsory subjects of the formation cycle;

 - Do not fulfill the requirements in the Doctoral Program described in section 1.1.1 (item a) and Note 2 (section 1.1) of this Regulation.